 4. Go Sporty

 He shoots, he scores!
-Sports fans, get ready: Grand Rapids serves up sporty fun year round and there’s no shortage of options.
-Grab Whitecaps tickets for baseball, Griffins tickets for hockey, and Grand Rapids Gold (formerly the Grand Rapids Drive) tickets for hoops.
+Sports fans, get ready: Grand Rapids serves up sporty fun year-round and there’s no shortage of options.
+Grab Whitecaps tickets for baseball, Griffins tickets for hockey, West Michigan Bearings (for Midwest Premier League Soccer) and Grand Rapids Gold (formerly the Grand Rapids Drive) tickets for hoops.

 5. Golf & Pub-Crawl

 Fans of hitting the links will find a plethora of public golf courses in the Grand Rapids area.
 Built on old gypsum mines, The Mines Golf Club is conveniently located about ten minutes from downtown GR.
 Other nearby options include the Pines Golf Club, Indian Trails Golf Course, and the L.E.
 Kaufman Golf Course, all within a fifteen-minute drive or ride from downtown.

 For a fantastic virtual golf experience, take your buddies to X Golf.
 My kids and their friends love the state-of-the-art golf simulators that offer golfers a fun and realistic indoor experience playing a variety of courses.

 If your crowd prefers mini-golf, which is more my speed, AJ’s Family Fun Center has an enjoyable putt-putt course (waterfall included) and you can race go-karts there, too.
 Craig’s Cruisers is also fun for mini-golf and other activities, including indoor and outdoor go-karts, laser tag, and more.
 If the weather isn’t cooperating, you can mix things up by playing putt-putt golf indoors at Great Lakes Glow Golf, which utilizes UltraViolet visual artistry to make your mini-golf adventure shine.